Ayms/bitcoin-transactions/README.md

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses

 If this explanation is unclear, please see the example given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253)

-<b>Again, if you do this, never use Segwit/BIP141 addresses for the destination and the origin</b>

 ## Double check again